 Survival Bags for Children with Autism

-Survival bags are really going to be your life saver!
+If you take the time to make your 72-hour survival bags, they are really going to be your life saver!
 Not just in a literal sense, but because what you put in the bag will help your autistic child cope in an emotional sense.
 As in all things, preparation is key.

 Other considerations when compiling your survival bags:

-- Food sensitivities and allergies (gluten free for instance) – not just for their bag but for the entire family.
+- // Food sensitivities and allergies (gluten free for instance) – not just for their bag but for the entire family.
 You will be living in close quarters and these normally off limit items will be more accessible than ever.
 This is especially important if their allergies are severe, as contact with allergens could make the situation go from bad to worse.

-- It is extremely important that food and items packed are familiar to them.
+- // It is extremely important that food and items packed are familiar to them.

-- Sensory needs – head phones, weighted vests (or just encourage them to wear their kit all day), clothing that meets their acceptance (used clothing is better since they can usually feel the difference between new and used), sunglasses, etc
+- // Sensory needs – head phones, weighted vests (or just encourage them to wear their kit all day), clothing that meets their acceptance (used clothing is better since they can usually feel the difference between new and used), sunglasses, etc

-- Your occupational therapist can help you figure out what to use.
+- // Your occupational therapist can help you figure out what to use.
 Now is the time to look for solutions so you can have the best options ready to go when you need it most.

-- Comfort items- these need to be used familiar items and will extend beyond normal comfort items.
+- // Comfort items- these need to be used familiar items and will extend beyond normal comfort items.
 Silver ware and dishes they normally eat with, the same clothes (interchange for a while or wash repeatedly) that they have at home.
 Your bag needs to be an extension of the home they left.

-It won’t be possible to completely avoid overwhelming them, but there is a lot you can do to buy as much time as possible and carry your child as far as possible, before they hit critical mass.
+It won’t be possible to completely avoid overwhelming your child, but there is a lot you can do to buy as much time as possible.
+These tips will carry your child a long way, before they hit critical mass.
 As parents we know our children best and know what will be the greatest help and hindrance to them.